rsyslog/rsyslog/source/historical/stunnel.rst

 latest fixes are not included in the default package.

 In my sample setup, I use only the bare minimum of options.
-For example, I do not make the server check client cerficiates.
+For example, I do not make the server check client certificates.
 Also, I do not talk much about certificates at all.
 If you intend to really secure your system, you should probably learn about certificates and how to manage and deploy them.
 This is beyond the scope of this paper.
 For additional